Ghalamzan/Banking_Customer_Churn_Prediction/README.md

 # Customer Churn Prediction in Banking

-In the context of banking systems, where customer churn can lead to a potential loss of around 30–40% of revenues and margin erosion, this study delves into banking customer behavior.
-It employs clustering and classification techniques to predict churn, aiming to facilitate in-depth analysis and future initiatives aimed at minimizing churn.
+In the banking sector, customer churn can lead to a significant revenue loss of around 30–40%.
+This study aims to predict customer churn by analyzing banking customer behavior using clustering and classification techniques, providing insights that can help minimize churn.

+## Repository Structure
+├── .idea
+│ └── (files related to your IDE configuration)
+├── Classification
+│ └── (files related to classification tasks)
+├── clustering
+│ └── (files related to clustering tasks)
+├── git
+│ └── (files related to git configuration or utilities) ├── .gitignore
+├── Churn_Modelling.csv
+├── Data_Preprocessing.py
+├── README.md
+└── statistics_analysis.py

 ## Dataset

-The dataset used in this study is available in the GitHub repository under the name `Churn_Modeling.CSV`.
-This dataset, sourced from Kaggle, includes a total of 10,027 entries.
-After addressing missing and duplicate values, 9,985 observations were considered post-outlier handling.
+The dataset used in this study is available in the repository as `Churn_Modelling.csv`.
+Sourced from Kaggle, it includes 10,027 entries.
+After addressing missing and duplicate values, 9,985 observations were used post-outlier handling.

 ## Data Preprocessing

-- **Handling Missing and Duplicate Values**: Missing values were filled, and duplicates were removed.
+- **Handling Missing and Duplicate Values**: Filled missing values and removed duplicates.
-- **Outlier Handling**: Outliers were addressed to ensure data quality.
+- **Outlier Handling**: Addressed outliers to ensure data quality.
-- **Correlation Analysis**: Pairwise Pearson correlation showed no significant associations among numerical variables.
+- **Correlation Analysis**: Conducted pairwise Pearson correlation, finding no significant associations among numerical variables.
-- **Standardization**: Z-score standardization was employed for data scalability.
+- **Standardization**: Applied Z-score standardization for data scalability.

 ## Features

-The study focuses on two key attribute sets derived from literature:
+The study focuses on two key sets of attributes derived from literature:

-### Demographic Attributes:
+### Demographic Attributes

 - Age
 - Estimated Salary

-### Banking Engagement Attributes:
+### Banking Engagement Attributes

 - Tenure
 - Balance